 - SUPI and/or GPSI;

-Upon the reception of an HTTP GET request with: "{apiRoot}/nbsf-management/v1/pcf-ue-bindings" as Resource URI, the BSF shall search the corresponding binding information.
+Upon the reception of an HTTP GET request with: "{apiRoot}/nbsf-management/<apiVersion>/pcf-ue-bindings" as Resource URI, the BSF shall search the corresponding binding information.

 If the HTTP request message from the NF service consumer is accepted and a binding resource matching the query parameters exists, the BSF shall reply with an HTTP "200 OK" response, as shown in figure 4.2.4.3-1, step 2, containing the corresponding "PcfForUeBinding" data structure(s), as provided by the PCF during the Nbsf_Management_Register Service Operation, in the response body containing PCF addressing information, and if available, the related PCF Set Id and PCF instance Id.
 If there is no PCF binding information for a UE matching the query parameters, the BSF shall respond with an HTTP "200 OK" response with an empty array (i.e. "[ ]" in JSON).